The best note-taking apps for the iPad Pro make it simple and easy to create and manage documents.

-Nebo is available for multiple platforms, including Windows 10, Android, and of course iOS, for $7.99.
+Nebo is available for multiple platforms, including Windows 10, Android, and of course iOS.

 Whink is an iOS app that is equally at home taking notes via handwriting, as it is with text.
 Whether you prefer to write with a stylus, type text, or draw with a finger, Whink makes the process as simple as using real paper.

 Other media can be added and incorporated including photos, diagrams with colors and “perfect geometric shapes”.
 Documents can also be marked up, and it supports multi-tasking so notes can be taken while reading another document (we have witnessed folks walking around with two tablets to accomplish this feat when it is not supported).

 Notepad+ provides a digital notepad for you to do pretty much anything you'd like to that you would in a normal blank notepad.
 There's the ability to type notes, of course, as well as make lists, but you can also use it for sketching as well as adding images.

 There are also additional features, not least for annotating other files, such as PDF files, as well as files from Excel, Keynote, and Numbers.
 A drag-and-drop function allows images from other apps to be copied into your notes, regardless of the file format used.

 There are a wide range of formatting options that take Notepad+ away from standard note-taking software, with the ability to use different fonts, colors, and highlighting, as well as support for handwriting.

 Icons and smileys can also be added to notes, and you can add text next to them.
 A zoom feature allows you to change perspective if you need to move in closer or further away, which can be especially useful when using images.